Namaztak/Speedrunner-Reset-Thing/readme.md

 If you say no, it'll be a lot less aggressive.

 TLDR: FLOOR IT TURNS ALT+F4 INTO A RESET BUTTON!

+# Undertale mode
+During setup of a new game, you're asked if your run has any intentional crashes/exits.
+If you say yes, it'll ask how many times it should expect the game to have closed within 1 run.
+It will not delete the save files until you've closed the game one more time than that number, at which point, it'll either ask if you wanna do another run, resetting that internal crash/exit counter, or it will just autodelete everything and relaunch the game if you enabled "FLOOR IT" when you launched the program.

 ## TO DO: